Tandy Pocket Computer

-The Tandy Pocket Computer or TRS-80 Pocket Computer is one of a line of 1980s small pocket computers—calculator-sized programmable computing devices—sold by Tandy Corporation under the "Tandy" or "Radio Shack TRS-80" brands.
+The Tandy Pocket Computer or TRS-80 Pocket Computer is a line of pocket computers sold by Tandy Corporation under the Tandy or Radio Shack TRS-80 brands.

-Although named after the TRS-80 line of computers, they were not compatible with it and did not use the Z-80 CPU.
-Computers in the line were actually rebadged Sharp and Casio devices with different model names.
+Although named after the TRS-80 line of computers, they were not compatible with any TRS-80 desktop computer and did not use the Z80 CPU.
+Models in the Pocket Computer line were actually rebadged Sharp and Casio devices with different model names.
 They were given designations from PC-1 to PC-8.
-The PC-1, PC-2, PC-3 and PC-8 are Sharp devices, while the PC-4, PC-5, PC-6 and PC-7 were designed by Casio.
+The PC-1, PC-2, PC-3 and PC-8 were designed by Sharp; while the PC-4, PC-5, PC-6 and PC-7 were designed by Casio.

 History, lineage and nomenclature

+Tandy introduced its first Pocket Computer in 1980 as an experiment; BYTE stated that "neither Tandy nor any of the other pocket-computer makers really know if there is a meaningful market for this machine".
+The magazine said that the vendors expected that businessmen would use them with a modem to communicate with larger computers.
 Although not branded as such, the original TRS-80 Pocket Computer later became known as the PC-1, as subsequent models were labelled PC-2 through PC-8.
 Some were made by Sharp, and the rest by Casio (PC-4 through PC-7).
 The PC-2 had four colored ball point pens and could print or plot on plain paper.
 The other print-capable models all used thermal paper, the PC-3 and PC-8 used one printer, while the PC-4, PC-5 and PC-6 used another.
 The PC-7 had no printer or cassette interface.